Explore dissolving and conservation of mass, tackle common misconceptions

 - The copper sulfate dissolved - it is still present, but as part of the solution.
 (The particles of copper sulfate, which are much too small to be seen, are mixed with the molecules of water.)

-Note 1.
-Students commonly believe that the properties of a substance are due to its particles having that same property.
-This idea is usually not correct, so although in this case the colour may be seen to be a property of both the particles and the bulk material, the teacher should consider emphasising that this is unusual, and that most bulk properties are not shared by the particles.
+Guidance note: Learners commonly believe that the properties of a substance are due to its particles having that same property (read more about learners’ beliefs in alternative ideas).
+This idea is usually not correct, so although in this case the colour may be seen to be a property of both the particles and the bulk material, emphasise that this is unusual, and that most bulk properties are not shared by the particles.

-Note 2.
-If students have studied ionic bonding then it is worth emphasising that the copper ions and sulfate ions are separate in the mixture.
-(The colour is due to the hydrated copper(II) ions.)
+If learners have studied ionic bonding, emphasise that the copper ions and sulfate ions are separate in the mixture.
+The colour is due to the hydrated copper(II) ions.

 Particles in sugar and water